nonprofit strategic plan

 “I loved the reframing of financing for desired results instead of funding for operations… your message to wed money to the mission was a big AHA moment and I am now figuring out how to bring this to life for staff and Board.”

 And remember, as with all of our webinars, if you can’t make this day and time, don’t worry.
-When you register for the webinar you will gain access to the slides and recording of the webinar which you can watch whenever you want.
+When you register for the webinar you will gain access to the slides and the on demand recording of the webinar which you can watch whenever you want.

 I hope to see you there!